-The City will have a reporting system in place to provide the Council wit the necessary information to enable it to assess performance against the plans.
-The reporting system will be a systematic and regular process that will allow the Council to take action to rectify any issues that arise and be accountable to the community.
+The City has developed a reporting system to provide the Council with the necessary information to enable it to assess performance against the plans.
+The reporting system is a systematic and regular process that allows the Council to take action to rectify any issues that arise and as such, be accountable to the community.

-The Council is accountable for managing the CEO's performance.
-The Council is responsible for setting the CEO's performance plan and subsequently monitoring his performance.
-Council will communicate its expectations to the CEO, and will consider seeking independent professional advice when undertaking the performance evaluation of the CEO.
+The Council is accountable for managing the CEO's performance and is responsible for setting the CEO's performance plan and subsequently monitoring their performance.
+Council is to communicate its expectations to the CEO, and consider seeking independent professional advice when undertaking the performance evaluation of the CEO.